It Might as Well Be String

 "It Might as Well Be String" is an episode of the British comedy television series The Goodies.

-Written by The Goodies, with songs and music by Bill Oddie.
+Written by Graeme Garden and Bill Oddie with songs and music by Bill Oddie.

 Plot

 The Goodies have become Advertising Men and Graeme reads from a blackboard with the letters 'A', 'B', 'C' and 'D' written on it, and showing what is written about each letter — from 'D' to 'A'):